Zylann/godot_voxel/doc/source/graph_nodes.md

 Inputs: `a`, `b`
 Outputs: `out`

-Returns the result of `a / b`.\n			Note: dividing by zero outputs NaN.
+Returns the result of `a / b`.
+Note: dividing by zero outputs NaN.
 It should not cause crashes, but will likely mess up results.
 Consider using Multiply when possible.

 ### Multiply